ghoomfrog/silili/README.md

 	<dd>2. relative clause conjunction
 </dl>

-You can use personal pronouns as isolated possessives, as in:
+You can use personal pronouns as isolated possessives after *a*, as in:

 <dl>
 	<dt>ta piki a mi!
 	<dd>Your back is mine!
 </dl>

-...which can also mean *Your back is me!*.
-But since it's rare to say that in most contexts, I say it's fine.

 An example of *su*: